ddedmari/Tidy_Data_Project/README.md

 3. However, i am not going to concider the columns which have meanFreq() in them since i think these are frequencies rather than mean values by themselves.
 There are 13 such variables.
 4. I remove the above from my selected features.
 This gives me the final 66 columns i will consider to process further into my tidy data set.
 5. Next I clean up the variable names by applying multiple transformations as given in the run_analysis.R comments.
 I am going to keep the t prefix for time domain and f prefix for frequency domain variables.
 6. I then load and combine the test activity, test users and the selected variables from the test data into single df called test_data.
+During this step, I also give meaning full variable names to my columns.
 7. I apply similar steps to combine the training users, activities and training data set into a single df called train_data.
 8. Finally i merge both test and training data dfs into a single df called merged_data.
 9. I convert the merged_data df into a tbl_df since i want to use dplyr package.